Wildhoney/Switzerland/README.md

 swissCheese.setAttribute('data-cheeses', `${cheeses},Mozarella`);
 ```

-It's fair to say that updating a component in this way is rather cumbersome for multiple attributes.
-Switzerland happily supports setState, Redux, mobx, etc... without introducing third-party components due to the easy nature of creating your own middle.

 ### Using State

-Since using attributes isn't the most friendly way to update components we can instead choose to use another state manager &ndash; such as the React-esque `setState`/`state` approach.
+As using attributes isn't the most elegant approach to updating components, we can instead choose to use another state manager &mndash; think [Redux](https://github.com/reactjs/redux), [mobx](https://github.com/mobxjs/mobx), or in the following case the React-esque `setState`/`state` approach.

-> Note: Try playing with the [JSFiddle we've created](https://jsfiddle.net/chs2fnod/)!
+> Note: Try *fiddling* with the [JSFiddle we've created](https://jsfiddle.net/chs2fnod/) for your convenience!

 ```javascript
 import { create, html, element, pipe, state } from 'switzerland';